 The Reiss Profile®, on the other hand, depicts each person as an individual, and on the basis of the individual seeks to reduce the complexity in a comprehensible manner.

 The vast array of tests on offer range from the ‘Answer 10 questions and we’ll tell you who you are’ psychological tests you can find in any magazine, to the more scientifically based analyses used in psychological counselling, research and business.

 On the basis of more than 10,000 open and anonymous interviews, Steven Reiss and his team succeeded in empirically identifying the 16 Basic Desires which are common to all cultures.
 The American psychologist also identified more than 400 different goals that could be allocated to the 16 Basic Desires.
 These 16 Basic Desires were tested for their thoroughness and validity across cultures, with the help of thousands of participants in the USA, Canada and Japan.

-Prof. Steven Reiss is Emeritus Professor of Psychology and Psychiatry at Ohio State University (USA), and the Director of the Nisonger Center for Mental Retardation.
-According to the Social Science Citation Index he is one of the leading psychology professors In the world today.
+Prof. Steven Reiss was Professor of Psychology and Psychiatry at Ohio State University (USA), and the Director of the Nisonger Center for Mental Retardation.
+According to the Social Science Citation Index he was one of the leading psychology professors In the world today.

 - Human resources management

 - Coaching, advising and training

 The Reiss Profile® is also used in the fields of psychological counselling, business management, marketing, and communication.
 Other areas where the Reiss Profile® can be applied are currently being developed.

 Since May 2001 the Reiss Profile® has been used in the USA and Canada in the fields of clinical services and business management.
 Several American universities, including the renowned Harvard University (Massachusetts), are currently researching and testing the Reiss Profile®.